 Location: Roundhouse Performance Centre (181 Roundhouse Mews)

-Details: Join us as members of our Youth Advisory Committee will prepare and deliver a mock Council meeting and address a topic of importance to West Vancouver youth.
-Youth will share their own thoughts and opinions on a topic that is important to them and Mayor and Council will have an opportunity to ask questions and provide feedback/comments at the end of the meeting.
+Details: YAC members, Mayor and Council, interested family and friends, and staff are invited to our annual Youth Council meeting.
+YAC members will prepare and deliver a mock Council meeting and address a topic of importance to West Vancouver youth followed by an opportunity for Mayor and Council to ask questions and provide feedback/ comments at the end of the meeting.

 Details: Youth are invited to join Youth Services at the West Vancouver Youth Hub to enjoy an evening dedicated to self-care.
 Youth are encouraged to dress comfortably and reward themselves with evening of face masks, a movie, and other fun self-care activities such as painting or doing a meditation activity together.
 A light dinner and snacks will be provided.

-Location: Gleneagles Community Centre - 6262 Marine Drive, West Vancouver
+Location: Gleneagles Community Centre and West Vancouver Civic Site